 Allbirds have been making serious waves on the footwear scene in the last few years and have even earned themselves status as the world’s most comfortable shoes.
 It’s a bold claim—but we reckon it’s pretty much true.
-They’re one of our favourite sustainable sneakers brands for both comfort and value.
+They’re one of our favorite sustainable sneakers brands for both comfort and value.

 We’re not the only people fawning over this New Zealand-based direct-to-consumer company.
 The brand has somewhat of a cult following, as well as celebrity fans such as Leonardo Dicaprio and Jessica Alba.
 So what makes Allbirds footwear so special?